 Net Revenue.
-Sypris Technologies primarily derives its revenue from the sale of forged and finished steel components and subassemblies and highpressure closures and other fabricated products.
-Net revenue for Sypris Technologies decreased 15.0%, or \$2.4 million, for the first quarter of 2020 compared to the first quarter of 2019.
-The net revenue decrease for the quarter was primarily attributable to decreased sales volume of \$3.5 million with customers in the commercial vehicle market and a \$0.9 million decline in energy related product sales partially offset by growth in the automotive, light truck and sport utility markets of \$1.9 million.
+Sypris Technologies derives its revenue from the sale of forged and finished steel components and subassemblies and high-pressure closures and other fabricated products.
+Net revenue for Sypris Technologies for the three and six-month periods ended July 5, 2020 decreased \$9.4 million and \$11.9 million, respectively, from the prior year comparable periods as a result of the expected cyclical decline in the commercial vehicle market and the impact of the COVID-19 pandemic, as noted above.
+The net revenue decrease for the comparable three-month period was attributable to decreased sales volumes of \$7.8 million primarily with customers in the commercial vehicle market and decreased energy related product sales of \$1.6 million.
+The net revenue decrease for the comparable six-month period was attributable to decreased sales volumes of \$11.4 million primarily with customers in the commercial vehicle market, decreased energy related product sales of \$2.5 million, partially offset by growth in the automotive, light truck and sport utility markets of \$2.0 million.

 Sypris Electronics derives its revenue primarily from circuit card and full "box build" manufacturing, high reliability manufacturing and systems assembly and integration.
-Net revenue for Sypris Electronics increased \$5.3 million to \$8.7 million in the first quarter of 2020 compared to \$3.4 million in the first quarter of 2019.
-In the prior year, revenue for the first quarter was negatively impacted by shortages of certain electronic components and extensive lead-time issues in the electronic manufacturing industry.
-Additionally, the first quarter of 2019 was also impacted by shipments accelerated into the fourth quarter of 2018 as the Company planned for the implementation of a new ERP system effective in January 2019.
-Many of challenges faced during the prior year with the electronic component shortages have been resolved and production rebounded to more normal run rates during the first quarter of 2020.
+Net revenue for Sypris Electronics increased \$2.1 million and \$7.4 million, respectively, for the three and six months ended July 5, 2020, from the prior year comparable periods.
+Revenue for the first six months of 2019 was partially affected by shortages of certain electronic components and extensive lead-time issues in the electronic manufacturing industry.
+The first half of 2019 was also impacted by shipments accelerated into the fourth quarter of 2018 as the Company planned for the implementation of a new ERP system effective in January 2019.
+Many of the challenges faced during the prior year with the electronic component shortages have been resolved and production rebounded to more normal run rates during the first half of 2020.